azizkhanp/interview-questions/README.md

 Environment Variables: export TF_VAR_region="us-west-2" Command-Line Flags: terraform apply -var="region=us-west-2"

 What will happen when you run the terraform init command? what files will be created?
 - Backend Configuration: If ur using a remote state then the backend will be initialized
 - Plugin Initialization: download plugins mentioned in config files like (AWS,GCP) in a Dir .terraform
 - Lock file creation: .terraform.lock.hcl

 Explain core terraform end-to-end workflow to deploy and delete resources in AWS
 Workflow:
- write:
+- write: like main.tf / provider.tf
- init:
+- init: terraform init
- validate:
+- validate: terraform validate
- plan:
+- plan: terraform plan
- apply:
+- apply: terraform apply -auto-approve
- destroy:
+- destroy: terraform destroy -auto-approve

-we have existing terraform infra created in AWS, now one particular resource needs to be re-created, whenever we do the next apply. terraform taint or replace terraform state list terraform taint "resource-name" terraform plan terraform apply
+we have existing terraform infra created in AWS, now one particular resource needs to be re-created, whenever we do the next apply. terraform taint terraform state list terraform taint "resource-name" terraform plan terraform apply

-Explain the various type of META-arguments in terraform depends_on count for_each provider lifecycle
+Explain the various types of META arguments in terraform
+ depends_on: One resource is created before another resource
+ count: to deploy multiple resources like EC2 for_each : loop (Key = value)
+ provider :
+ lifecycle

 who created the "terraform.tfstate.backup1" file and under which scenario it is created?
-- When you run terraform destroy then "backup" file will be created, it has all resource info of previously deployed infra using terraform config we can move backup file to statefile and apply to deploy previously created resources.
+- When you run terraform destroy then "backup" file will be created, it has all resource info of previously deployed infra using terraform config we can move backup file to statefile and apply it to deploy previously created resources.

 what is import in terraform?
     terraform import resource-block.<resource_name> <resource_ID>
-  - This is useful when you have resources that were created outside of Terraform, and you want to start managing them using Terraform without recreating them. if someone changed resources manually, which was deployed through terraform. what will happen?how to update terraform?
+  - This is useful when you have resources that were created outside of Terraform, and you want to start managing them using Terraform without recreating them.

+if someone changed resources manually, which was deployed through terraform. what will happen? how to update terraform?
 - update the terraform config file as per manual changes
 - terraform refresh

+what are Modules?
+Types of modules in terraform?
+ Terraform modules are reusable and encapsulated collections of Terraform configurations.
+They simplify managing resources, making your Terraform code more manageable and scalable.
+  1. Root Module: Main module
+  2. Child Module: Called by another module like root
+  3. Published Modules: Terraform registry

 how to export data from one module to another module?
+  - you can export data from one module to another module using module outputs.

+what is a state file in Terraform?
+ - To store information about the resources it has created and their current configuration. (terraform.tfstate)

-Types of modules in terraform? what is state file in terraform? what is state-lock mechanism in terraform? what do you understand about data_source?
+what is a state-lock mechanism in terraform?
+ - It ensures that only one operation can modify the infrastructure at any given time
+ - The state-lock mechanism involves acquiring and releasing locks to coordinate access to the Terraform state.

-Modules ? meta argument in a module? parent module and child module? what is external-data-block in terraform? null resources in terraform? if state file is deleted how to recover it?
+what do you understand about data_source? what is external-data-block in terraform? null resources in terraform? trigger
+ - Terraform null_resource does not have a state which means it will be executed as soon as you run "terraform apply" command but no state will be saved.
+ - The trigger is a block inside the null_resource which holds key-value pair.

-what is dynamic value value at run time in terraform?
+if a state file is deleted how to recover it? what is a dynamic value at run time in terraform?
+How to pass parameters in terraform?
+ - use variables

 Are you deploying in Kubernetes or in EC2?
 How do you execute the command to install the next?
 Can you give me an example?
 Why do we need user data?